Ursula Andress: Career

 In 1965, nude photographs of her from Nightmare in the Sun were published in Playboy; it was the first of seven times she was pictured in the magazine over the next fifteen years.
 When asked why she had agreed to do the Playboy shoot, Andress replied coolly, "Because I'm beautiful".

-Andress was cast in the title role of She (1965), playing an immortal queen, for Hammer Films and Seven Arts Productions, shot in England and Israel.
+That year, Andress was cast in the title role of She (1965), playing an immortal queen, for Hammer Films and Seven Arts Productions, shot in England and Israel.
 Andress agreed to make it as part of a two-picture deal with Seven Arts; it was a financial success at the box office.
 Andress did not appear in the sequel, The Vengeance of She, as her contract expired before the film was produced.

-Andress had a supporting role in the comedy What's New Pussycat?
+She also had a supporting role in the comedy What's New Pussycat?
 (1965) for producer Charles K. Feldman which was a huge hit.
 She went to France to play Jean-Paul Belmondo's love interest in Up to His Ears (1965), which was popular in France; she and Belmondo became romantically involved, leading to her and Derek divorcing (although they had already been separated for a year).
 Andress moved to Paris to live with Belmondo and it was her home for the next seven years.
+In Italy, she starred opposite Marcello Mastroianni in the science fiction movie The 10th Victim (1965).